How Long Does It Take to Go into Ketosis

 Why do some people take longer to enter ketosis?

 If getting into ketosis was as simple as baking a cake at 350F for 40 minutes, we’d all be there.
-So, how long does it take to enter ketosis?
-There’s no exact recipe for exactly how long it takes and there are several variables that can interfere along the way.
+But there’s no exact recipe for exactly how long it takes and there are several variables that can interfere along the way.

 So, if you’ve ever wondered “why am I not in ketosis?” here are some factors to consider: